Archive for March, 2006

 Gone, But Not Forgotten

 I’m in California still, looking after my gravely ill mother, and opportunities for thinking the longish thoughts needed to generate an interesting post are scarce.
-I shall be back in harness soon, and I thank you all for your patience and kind words and thoughts.

 I would, however, like to take a moment to remember, on the first anniversary of his cruelly premature death, my good friend, the gifted bassist Wayne Pedzwater.
 Here is the post that I wrote immediately following his memorial service.